softrams/npm-epss-audit/README.md

 Currently NPM Audit reports severity of vulnerabilities based on the CVSS score.
 NPM bulk audit response do not include CVEs in the report as of May 2023.
 This interim tool uses the NPM Quick Audit end point to retrieve associated CVEs and reports corresponding EPSS scores to help prioritize vulnerabilities.

-> Note: This is probably just be an interim tool until NPM Audit includes CVEs and EPSS scores in the bulk audit response and audit report.

 ## About EPSS

 EPSS stands for Exploit Prediction Scoring System.
 It is a machine learning-based model that predicts the likelihood of a software vulnerability being exploited in the wild.
 The EPSS score is a number between 0 and 1, with a higher score indicating a higher likelihood of exploitation.
 The EPSS score is calculated using a variety of factors, including the severity of the vulnerability, the availability of exploit code, and the number of known attacks.